 As you can now imagine, you can’t travel to the City of Lights and not take a trip from Paris to Versailles.
 About a forty-minute train ride from Paris, it is a 17th century marvel not to be missed.
 Feast on its over-the-top décor.
 Fancy yourself a courtier.
 Take the day to explore the grounds and revel in all that was pre-revolution monarchical France.

 The palace is open most every day except Monday.
 There is a train that takes you from Paris to Versailles and it is a short walk from the train station to the palace.
 The lines to get in can be very long, especially if you haven’t purchased tickets already online.
 Even if you have your tickets already, you will still need to stand in the ticket-holders line unless you’re part of a tour group with privileged access.
-I highly recommend going with The Paris Guy who offer small-group tours that provide skip-the-line access.
+I highly recommend going with The Paris Guy (now the Tour Guy) who offer small-group tours that provide skip-the-line access.
 The Versailles tour includes transportation to Versailles from Paris, your tickets, the ability to bypass the line, and a tour of the palace and the grounds.
-Use our code ROAMING to save 5% on the tour.
+Use our link to save 5% on most of their small-group tours.

 Like what you just read?
 You can support me by following my blog and leaving comments–I love to hear from my readers.
 Happy travels!
 Amy